Broadleaves

 Sesame

 Sesame is a warm season broadleaf that is normally grown for the oil content of the seed.
 It is one of the oldest cultivated plants and has been grown by people for over 4,000 years.
 Sesame loves hot weather and can grow with very limited water as well as being fairly tolerant of low pH soils.
-Sesame can grow 5-6 tall and will put on bell-shaped, white and purple flowers late in the season which makes it a great addition to a full season pollinator mix.
-Sesame has little to no forage value as livestock will not graze it, but it can still be a good addition to a grazing mix so there is some taller standing structure after the cattle have grazed the paddock.
+Sesame can grow 5-6 feet tall and will put on bell-shaped, white and purple flowers late in the season which makes it a great addition to a full season pollinator mix.
+Sesame has little to no forage value as livestock will not graze it, but it can still be a good addition to a grazing mix as left over residue.

 from $2.15 per lb